mobashhirkhan/mobashhirkhan/README.md

 ### Hi there 👋

-Student at the University of Alberta pursuing Bachelors in Computer Science.
+Recent gradudate from the University of Alberta.
+Completed bachelors in Computer Science.